graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration6.md

 If it is necessary for a custom global GraphQL attribute to execute prior to or after other attributes, adjust the return value of the `Priority` property of the attribute.

+Note that global attributes may also be added to the `GlobalSwitches.GlobalAttributes` collection.

 ## Breaking Changes

 ### 1. `DataLoaderPair<TKey, T>.Loader` property removed